Fennelys/Projet-Data-Mining/README.md

 ## Preparing to work
 *	Clone the repository with this command: git clone https://github.com/ViveLesCrepess/Projet-Data-Mining.git
-*	Install and import all the imports in the requirements.txt file
+*	Install and import all the imports in the requirements.txt file.

 ## Begin to work
-*	Run the python code
+*	Run the python code.
 *	The program runs via streamlit, use this command to open it after you ran the program: streamlit run YOUR_FOLDER_PATH\main.py
+*	Upload your .csv database and now you can check all categories and select the parameters of your choosing.

 ## Authors
 *	Wilhem HARAT